-Never stand or allow passengers to stand in the boat or sit on the transom, seatbacks, engine cover or sides of the boat while the engine is running.
-The operator or others may be thrown from the boat.

-- Children and nonswimmers must wear a life jacket at all times. - Never leave children in the boat without adult supervision. - Improper operation of the boat is extremely dangerous. - Securely attach the engine emergency stop switch lanyard to a part of your clothing, such as a belt loop, when operating the boat. - Operate slowly in congested areas such as marinas and mooring areas. - The bow may be slippery.
-Do not go forward while the engine is running. - Slow down when crossing waves or wake in order to minimize the impact on passengers and the boat. - Never replace the boat's marine parts with automotive parts (if applicable). - Never remove or modify any components of the fuel system.
+- Never stand or allow passengers to stand in the boat or sit on the transom, seat backs, engine cover or sides of the boat while the engine is running.
+The operator or others may be thrown from the boat. - Children and nonswimmers must wear a life jacket at all times. - Never leave children in the boat without adult supervision. - Improper operation of the boat is extremely dangerous. - Securely attach the engine cut-off switch lanyard around your leg or to a part of your clothing such as a belt loop, when operating the boat.
+Instruct others on how to start the boat if you as an operator are thrown overboard.
+Consider having an extra lanyard readily available on board since the system cannot be overridden without the lanyard that is on the person who is now overboard. - Operate slowly in congested areas such as marinas and mooring areas. - The bow may be slippery.
+Do not go forward while the engine is running. - Slow down when crossing waves or wake in order to minimize the impact on passengers and the boat. - Never replace the boat's marine parts with automotive parts (if applicable).

+- Never remove or modify any components of the fuel system.
 Always have qualified personnel perform fuel system maintenance.
-Tampering with fuel components may cause a hazardous condition.

-- Avoid contact with engine exhaust gases engine exhaust contains carbon monoxide. - Never operate the engine in a confined space. - Never go under the boat cover with the engine running or shortly after the engine has been running. - Allow adequate ventilation with fresh air before entering any enclosed areas. - Watch for other boats, swimmers and obstructions in the water.
+Tampering with fuel components may cause a hazardous condition. - Avoid contact with engine exhaust gases-engine exhaust contains carbon monoxide. - Never operate the engine in a confined space. - Never go under the boat cover with the engine running or shortly after the engine has been running. - Allow adequate ventilation with fresh air before entering any enclosed areas. - Watch for other boats, swimmers and obstructions in the water.
 Stay away from other boats and personal watercraft (PWCs). - Never swim near a boat when the engine is running.
-Even if the boat is in the NEUTRAL position, the propeller may still be turning and carbon monoxide may be present. - Never dive from the boat without being absolutely sure of the depth of the water, severe injury or death may occur from striking the bottom or submerged objects. - Never wrap ski lines or mooring lines around any body part.
-You could become entangled in the line if you fall overboard while the boat is moving.
+Even if the boat is in the NEUTRAL position, the propeller may still be turning and carbon monoxide may be present. - Never dive from the boat without being absolutely sure of the depth of the water; severe injury or death may occur from striking the bottom or submerged objects.

-- Keep track of ski lines and dock lines so they do not become entangled in the propeller. - Have an experienced operator at the helm and always have at least three people present for safe towing-one to drive, one to observe, and one to ski or ride.
+- Never wrap ski lines or mooring lines around any body part.
+You could become entangled in the line if you fall overboard while the boat is moving. - Keep track of ski lines and dock lines so they do not become entangled in the propeller. - Have an experienced operator at the helm and always have at least three people present for safe towing-one to drive, one to observe, and one to ski or ride.